Elanabs/docs/integrations/cmake/cmake_multi_generator.rst

 .. warning::

     The ``cmake_multi`` generator is designed as a helper for consumers, but not for creating packages.
-    If you also want to create a package, see :ref:`Creating packages<cmake_multi_creating_packages>` section.
+    If you also want to create a package, see the :ref:`Creating packages<cmake_multi_creating_packages>` section.

-Global variables approach
+Global Variable Approach
 ----------------------------

-The consumer project might write a ``CMakeLists.txt`` like:
+The consumer project might write a ``CMakeLists.txt`` as follows:

 .. code-block:: cmake